catright/Wale/README.md

 # Wale
 Windows Audio Loudness Equalizer

-This app is actually act like a peak limiter.
+This app actually act like a peak limiter.
 But it controls each app's volume separately.